Sam-Dragon/cloud/gcp/additional-services.md

 # Cloud DataFlow
 - It is data-processing tool not migration
 - It is serverless
-- It is service which streams the data between platforms
+- It is service which streams/load the data between platforms
-- Migrate data, compress data, convert formats
+- Stream data, compress data, convert formats
+- It is based on Apache Beam
 - Example: Fraud Detection, Sensor Data Processing, Batch Processing
-- It is based on Apache Beam

 # Cloud DataProc
 - Managed Spark & Hadoop Service